dynata/technical-assessment/README.md

 This `Signature` will be the output of your interface.

 ## Examples
+Below are a series of examples that you can use to test your implementation.
+The examples provided are limited and are not a full representation of all input cases.

 All examples will use the following `AccessKey` and `SecretKey`:
 ```text
 AccessKey = AKIAIOSFODNN7EXAMPLE